 By January 2017, Zoom had become a unicorn, reaching a valuation of $1 billion, as kingmakers Sequoia Capital invested $100 million.
 This climbed to just short of $16 billion as the company went public in April 2019.
 Stocks initially priced at $36 were trading for $65 on the first day of trading.
 While shares would come to decline from the early peak, Zoom ended 2019 running profitably.
 Revenue was generated through a premium version with added features over the standard free offering.

 It was in 2020, as we mention above, however, that Zoom really took off.
 With people confined to their homes, apps that allowed us to stay in touch became central to our day-to-day lives.
 People in their droves chose Zoom over other options.
 Ease of access and careful work to keep latency below 150 milliseconds (the maximum before conversations start to feel unnatural) have been cited as potential reasons.

-Why ever people chose the app, Zoom usage shot up in March 2020.
-Yuan stated in a blog post that over the course of that month, Zoom was seeing 200 million daily meeting participants (not DAU).
+Yuan stated in a blog post that over the course of May 2020, Zoom was seeing 200 million daily meeting participants.
 The following month, this figure had risen to 300 million.
 This compares to 10 million in December 2019.
 The UK cabinet and 90,000 schools in 20 countries were among new users of the app.

 In the aforementioned blog, Yuan detailed measures being taken by Zoom to rectify the situation, citing its intended usage as an app for businesses and not individuals.
-It remains to be seen whether Zoom’s measures resolve the issues – and whether users are satisfied this is the case.
-We also might also ask whether the app’s popularity will outlast social distancing (in effect at the time of writing).
+Zoom seems to be have managed to whether the storm, and is still one of the most business communication applications.